derek-zhou/danm/README.md

 # composing rtl in elixir #

-The idea is to compose rtl conceptually like making a schematic.
+The idea is to compose rtl conceptually like drawing a schematic.
 Each design is an elixir module and shall provide a build/1 function, that take an input, which is a blank schematic with parameters in place, and generate an output, which is a finished schematic.
 The parameters are similiar to verilog parameters, but enhanced to support any data, not just integers.
 The module shall `import Danm.Schematic`,  and call the api to build up the rtl piece wise.
 Damn means to give you better expressiveness in writing your rtl in elixir.
 Danm's API encourage an narrative coding style that make heavy use of the elixir's pipe operator, below is an example.
 Please refer to the example dir for more usable examples.

     def build(s) do
       w = s.params["width"] || 16